Medical Cannabis for Pain

 What Is Pain?

 Pain is something that all of us have endured in our lives.
-Whether young kids experience it with their very first playground mishap or adults suffer it due to chronic conditions, pain is a signal from your nervous system that something may be wrong.
+When we’re young and experience it with our very first playground mishap or when we’re older and suffer from chronic conditions.
+Pain is a signal from your nervous system that something may be wrong.
 It’s an unpleasant feeling, like a prick, a tingle, a sting, a burn or even a constant ache.
 It can be dull or sharp and sometimes, it can sneak up on us in the most insidious of forms like tissue damage and even cancer.

 Not necessarily a sickness in itself, pain is a symptom that serves to alert the body about a possible illness or injury.
 Pain affects more people than cancer, heart disease, and diabetes combined.
-Chronic pain is one of the most common causes of long-term disability, and while prescription medicines have been used to treat pain for years, researchers are beginning to unearth the abundance of benefits that medical cannabis brings to the proverbial table, one of which happens to be pain relief.
+Chronic pain is one of the most common causes of long-term disability, and while prescription medicines have been used to treat pain for years, researchers are beginning to unearth the abundance of the potential benefits of medical cannabis for pain.

 Medical Cannabis and Pain